Colombia Stock Exchange: History

 The idea of a stock exchange in Colombia occurred originally in Medellín at the beginning of the 20th century with an initiative in 1901 and then in Bogotá in 1903 with an unsuccessful outcome.
 It was not only until the late 1920s when the political and socio-economic landscape seemed to give more opportunities of survival.

 It was in mid-1928 when a group of entrepreneurs and government officials from Colombia and abroad organized the promotion of the Bogotá Stock Exchange (Sp.
 Bolsa de Bogotá) so they could establish the judicial and operational framework of the newly created organization.
-Former Minister of Economy and jurist Jorge Soto del Corral composed the regulations of the new entity and on November 23 of 1928 the public title 1702 was signed and constituted the Bogota Stock Exchange as a public limited company.
-On May 6, 1929 the first board of trustees was elected.
+Former Minister of Economy and jurist Jorge Soto del Corral composed the regulations of the new entity and on November 23 of 1928 the public title 1702 was signed and constituted the Bogotá Stock Exchange as a public limited company.
+On May 6, 1929, the first board of trustees was elected.

 In March 1929 the first 17 traders were assigned by Banking Superintendent Gonzalo Cordoba and on April 25 corporations and organizations registered their shares, this included banks, financial service companies and manufacturing and commercial services corporations.
 Among them Bank of Colombia currently branded as Bancolombia which is also a NYSE listed company and Scadta today known as Avianca.

 Bogotá Stock Exchange remained as Colombia's only stock trading organization until the 1950s when Medellín created its own Stock Exchange.
 This was particularly useful for the coffee trade since Colombia's coffee market's original birthplace is the Department of Antioquia.
 Cali created its stock exchange in the mid-1970s.

 The main driving force of this stock exchanges was the economic growth it meant to their participants.
 However, the policy making of the original stock exchange and Colombia's Bank of the Republic (Similar to the United States Federal Reserve) was archaic for today's standards.